-Spatial structure of rhodopsin was long defied by the study of "direct" methods - X-ray diffraction and NMR spectroscopy, while the molecular structure of related to rhodopsin transmembrane chromoprotein bacteriorhodopsin [8] aving a similar structure, performing the functions of ATP-dependent translocase in the cell membranes of halophilic microorganisms pumped protons across the cytoplasmic membrane of the cell and is involved in the anaerobic photosynthetic phosphorylation (non-green synthesis), was determined as early as 1990.
-On the contrary the structure of rhodopsin remained unknown until 2003 [9].
+The spatial structure of rhodopsin was defined by using X-ray diffraction and NMR spectroscopy, while the molecular structure of related to rhodopsin transmembrane chromoprotein bacteriorhodopsin (BR) [8] having a similar structure, performing the functions of ATP-dependent translocase in cell membranes of halophilic microorganisms pumped protons across the cytoplasmic membrane of the cell and is involved in the anaerobic photosynthetic phosphorylation (non-green synthesis), was determined as early as 1990.
+On the contrary, the complete structure of rhodopsin remained unknown until 2003 [9].
 The opsin fragment of the rhodopsin molecule has 348 amino acid residues in a polypeptide chain that is formed by seven transmembrane α -helix segments situated across the membrane and joined with short non-helix sections [10].
-The N-terminus of α -helix is located in the extracellular region, while the C-terminus - in the cytoplasmic region.
+The Nterminus of α -helix is located in the extracellular region, while the C-terminus - in the cytoplasmic region.
 The 11-cis-retinal residue is connected to one of the α -helixes, located near the middle of the membrane, so that its long axis is parallel to the membrane surface (Fig. 2).

-It was also determined the dislocation of 11-cis-retinal aldimine bond with ε -amino group of Lys-296 residue located in the seventh α -helix.
+It was also determined the dislocation of 11-cis-retinal aldimine bond with ε-amino group of Lys-296 residue being located in the seventh α -helix.
 Thus, 11-cis-retinal is mounted in the center of a complex highly organized protein in the cellular membrane comprising rods.
-This structure provides a photochemical "adjustment" of retinal residue, affecting its absorption spectrum.
-The free 11-cis-retinal in a dissolved form has an absorption maximum in the ultraviolet region - at a wavelength of 380 nm, while rhodopsin absorbs green light at 500 nm [11].
-This shift in the wavelength of light is important from a functional point of view; it is aligned with the spectrum of light that enters the retina.
+This rigid structure provides a photochemical "adjustment" of retinal residue, affecting its absorption spectrum.
+The free 11-cisretinal in a dissolved form has an absorption maximum in the ultraviolet region - at a wavelength of 380 nm, while rhodopsin absorbs green light at 500 nm [11].
+This shift in the wavelength of light is important from a functional point of view; it is aligned with the spectrum of light that enters into the retina.